-The carrying amount of cash (including restricted cash), accounts receivable, amounts due from related parties, customer deposits, accounts payable, amounts due to related parties, short term debt and current portion of loans and borrowings approximates fair value because of the short maturity of these instruments.
-The fair value of the Corporation's long-term borrowings is \$2,161 (2019 - \$2,140).
+The carrying amount of cash (including restricted cash), trade and other receivables, customer deposits, trade and other payables, short term debt and current portion of loans and borrowings approximates fair value because of the short maturity of these instruments.
+The fair value of the Corporation's long-term borrowings is \$2,173 (2020 - \$2,161).